vuminhtue/SMU_Workshop_Linux/_episodes/03-File_system.md

 which hold files or other directories.

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
-To start exploring them,
-let's open a shell window:

-> ## Username Variation
->
-> In this lesson, we have used the username `nelle` (associated
-> with our hypothetical scientist Nelle) in example input and output throughout.
-> However, when
-> you type this lesson's commands on your computer,
-> you should see and use something different,
-> namely, the username associated with the user account on your computer.
-This
-> username will be the output from `whoami`.
-In
-> what follows, `nelle` should always be replaced by that username.
-{: .callout}

-Next,
-let's find out where we are by running a command called `pwd` (which stands for "print working directory").
-At any moment,
-our **current working directory** is our current default directory, i.e., the directory that the computer assumes we want to run commands in unless we explicitly specify something else.
-Here,
-the computer's response is `/Users/nelle`, which is Nelle's **home directory**:
+The first command that we will look at is called `pwd` (print working directory).
+Let's type it in:

 ~~~
 $ pwd
 ~~~
-{: .bash}

 ~~~
-/Users/nelle
+/home/*<your Palmetto username>*
 ~~~
 {: .output}

-> ## Home Directory Variation
->
-> The home directory path will look different on different operating systems.
-> On Linux it may look like `/home/nelle`,
-> and on Windows it will be similar to `C:\Documents and Settings\nelle` or
-> `C:\Users\nelle`.
-> (Note that it may look slightly different for different versions of Windows.)
-> In future examples, we've used Mac output as the default - Linux and Windows
-> output may differ slightly, but should be generally similar.
-{: .callout}

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
-For the sake of example, we'll be illustrating the filesystem on our scientist Nelle's computer.
-After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On Nelle's computer, the filesystem looks like this:
+On Palmetto, the filesystem looks something like this:

 ![The File System](../fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.
-We refer to it using a slash character `/` on its own;
+We refer to it using a slash character `/` on its own.
-this is the leading slash in `/Users/nelle`.

 Inside that directory are several other directories:
-`bin` (which is where some built-in programs are stored), `data` (for miscellaneous data files),
-`Users` (where users' personal directories are located), `tmp` (for temporary files that don't need to be stored long-term), and so on.
+`home` (where users' personal directories are located), `bin` (which is where some built-in programs are stored), `tmp` (for temporary files that don't need to be stored long-term), `etc` (for miscellaneous data files), and so on.

-We know that our current working directory `/Users/nelle` is stored inside `/Users` because `/Users` is the first part of its name.
+We know that our current working directory is stored inside `/home` because `/home` is the first part of its name.
 Similarly,
-we know that `/Users` is stored inside the root directory `/` because its name begins with `/`.
+we know that `/home` is stored inside the root directory `/` because its name begins with `/`.

 > ## Slashes